Karen Thompson provides us with an insider’s view of life in the maxgeo cloud solutions team

 “It helps to be a geologist that has worked in the field because you know what all the data means.
-All of maxgeo’s hosting team are geologists that have previously worked in the field.
+All of maxgeo’s cloud solutions team are geologists that have previously worked in the field.
 We also need SQL skills, because we manipulate the data in the back end using SQL.
 Finally, our team members need to have people skills because customer service is very important”, Karen explained.
 Small to medium mining and exploration companies can especially benefit from outsourcing their data management as this option saves them time to concentrate on growing their core business and is a more affordable solution than having your own in-house DBA.

 “I like how varied the role is, and we meet all sorts of different clients which I enjoy.
 We also get to be involved in all sorts of different projects and commodities across the globe.”

 “Another great aspect of the role is working with people in our other offices around the world, such as Larry Mireku.
 Database Consultant from the Vancouver office.
-I am also working with one of the DBAs in our Johannesburg office at the moment because she is helping to onboard a new hosted client.”
+I am also working with one of the DBAs in our Johannesburg office at the moment because she is helping to onboard a new cloud client.”